robert72127/alicedbv2/README.md

 ##### Disk Manager

-Disk manager is responsible for disk I/O it has it's own single thread that is responsible for Compaction, and managing requests with IO_URING
+Disk manager is responsible for disk I/O it has it's own single worker that is responsible for managing R/W requests with IO_URING

-Work operationss will return future that will be satisfied when actual operation is performed
+Work operations will return future that will be satisfied when actual operation is performed

-disk manager, delay disk write, perform in batch when at least some critical % of data  set write flag
+disk manager, tries to perform disk operations in batch

-when to write heuristics ?

- if there is read request also use this occasion to perform write on all those that want it

-file descriptor and
-all pages of buffer pool are  registered for io_uring

-Storage layer utilises async disk worker & io_uring preregistered with buffer pool, using single file for storage

 #### Producers

 Ingest and parse data into the system, for now limited to reading from file and from tcp server.

 #### Nodes